Article content

 Project Management

-Meet Joan Higginbotham at Collins Aerospace, an electrical engineer, rocket scientist and astronaut whose job took her out of this world!
+Joan Higginbotham is an electrical engineer, rocket scientist and astronaut whose job took her out of this world!

 Median salary